 The following speech was delivered to an EIR seminar in Washington, D.C. on March 18, 1998.
+It was first published in the EIR of March 27, 1998.

 We are now past the Ides of March, the 15th of March.
 We have now entered into the onset of a new crisis which echoes, and is worse than, and will be worse than, anything experienced between the middle of October and the middle of January.
 At this time, what was called "the Asia crisis" by people who wished to put their heads under a barrel, which is really a global systemic financial and monetary crisis, will hit Europe with harsh force.
 We don't know how harshly, but it will be harsh.
 And, it will hit the United States in a way which makes the stock market collapse of last year-end seem a very mild exercise, a rehearsal for what is about to occur.